Taylor series: Elliptic functions

 The complete elliptic integrals of first kind K and of second kind E can be defined as follows:

 The Jacobi theta functions describe the world of the elliptic modular functions and they have these Taylor series:

 The regular partition number sequence P(n) has this generating function:

-The strict partition number sequence Q(n) has that generating function:
+The strict partition number sequence Q(n) has the generating function:

 Calculation of Taylor series

-Several methods exist for the calculation of Taylor series of a large number of functions.
+Several methods exist for the calculation of the Taylor series of a large number of functions.
 One can attempt to use the definition of the Taylor series, though this often requires generalizing the form of the coefficients according to a readily apparent pattern.
-Alternatively, one can use manipulations such as substitution, multiplication or division, addition or subtraction of standard Taylor series to construct the Taylor series of a function, by virtue of Taylor series being power series.
+Alternatively, one can use manipulations such as substitution, multiplication or division, addition or subtraction of standard Taylor series to construct the Taylor series of a function, by virtue of the Taylor series being a power series.
 In some cases, one can also derive the Taylor series by repeatedly applying integration by parts.
 Particularly convenient is the use of computer algebra systems to calculate Taylor series.